Pulmonary stenosis is mostly congenital.

 - pulse oximetry

 - arterial blood gas

 - cardiac MRI

 - Innocent murmur

 - Idiopathic dilation of pulmonary artery

-- AHA/ACC 2018 guidelines for the management of adults with congenital heart disease
+- Guidelines for cardiovascular intervention in adults with congenital heart disease

 - Log in or subscribe to access all of BMJ Best Practice

 Use of this content is subject to our disclaimer